ddyjis/CMT212/Report.md

 pp.pprint(vaccine_sig)
 ```

-166 countries showed trends in the vaccine coverage.
+<u>166 countries showed trends in the vaccine coverage</u>.
 These could be an indicator of a country started to use that vaccine between 1980 and 2015.

-Last but not least, I tested for the relationship between the two collections of time series.
-After reading this [blog](https://svds.com/avoiding-common-mistakes-with-time-series/), I decided to use Granger Causality Tests instead of correlation to test for relationship between vaccine adoption and child mortality.
-This is because once there are trends in the two time series, even the trend is small, the resulting correlation could be very high.
-Pearson correlation is not a good measure for the relationship between time series.
+Last but not least, I tested for the <u>relationship between the two collections of time series</u>.
+After reading this [blog](https://svds.com/avoiding-common-mistakes-with-time-series/), I decided to use <u>Granger Causality Tests</u> instead of correlation to test for relationship between vaccine adoption and child mortality.
+This is because once there are trends in the two time series, even the trend is small, the resulting <u>correlation could be very high.
+Pearson correlation is not a good measure</u> for the relationship between time series.
 Granger Causality is a kind of "artificial" causality.
 If a time series $X_1$ statistically predicts another time series $X_2$, $X_1$ is said to be Granger-causing $X_2$.
-Granger Causality is not true causality but it provides a statistical measure to reveal the relationship of two time series.
+Granger Causality is not true causality but it provides a statistical measure to reveal the relationship of two time series.<div style="page-break-after: always;"></div>

 The following are the codes to test for Granger Causality